wright-jordan-n/zoe-interpreter/README.md

 ## String Mutation

-Strings can be mutated by reassigning its indices.
+A string can be mutated by reassigning its indices.

 ```
 var ch = "a";